4 Signs it is time for a Blepharoplasty (Eyelid Lift Surgery) with a Plastic Surgeon

 The best way to tell if you are ready for a Blepharoplasty (eyelid lift) surgery is to visit an Experienced Oculoplastic or Plastic Surgeon who performs eyelid lift surgery and/or facelift, brow lift and other facial rejuvenation procedures such as Double Chin treatment using cosmetic injections.

 But here’s how you can tell if it’s TIME for a surgical eyelid rejuvenation approach rather than just serums or injectables to reduce the wrinkles.

 Look at Your Eyes Through the Eyes of the Pros

 - Seeing someone about potential eyelid rejuvenation surgery may sometimes be confronting.

-- That’s because you and your Plastic Surgeon will be highly focused on the signs of ageing you want to change, including how advanced these signs of ageing have become over recent years.
+- That’s because you and your Plastic Surgeon will be highly focused on the signs of ageing you want to change.
+This includes how advanced these signs of ageing have become over recent years.

 - On the upside, you’ll also be going into great details about what signs of skin ageing you’re unhappy with, and what you want to improve.

 - It can be quite exciting to learn what CAN be done through surgery and to see before and after photos.